eggpi/citationhunt/scripts/README.md

 - A local installation of MySQL;
 - The pages+articles XML dump and the page and categorylinks SQL dumps of Wikipedia.
-You can find the latest versions of both for the English Wikipedia [here](https://dumps.wikimedia.org/enwiki/latest/);
+You can find the latest versions these for the English Wikipedia [here](https://dumps.wikimedia.org/enwiki/latest/);
 - A few hours, or potentially a rainy Sunday;